mazetoken/microfiapp/README.md

 ---

-You can use e.g. [Electron Cash wallet](https://electroncash.org) to distribute tokens.
+You can use e.g. [Electron Cash wallet](https://electroncash.org) to distribute tokens

 You will need Bitcoin Cash for transactions fee

 ---